Radon

 Protection

-The best option for protecting your property is to conduct a test.
-Thomas of Blue Bear Home Inspection is certified through the Florida Department of Health as well as InterNACHI as Certified Measurement Technician.
-The test is non-invasive, takes ~2 days with results ready almost immediately and are supplied to you in a clear and concise manner.
+The first step in protecting your property is to conduct a test.
+Blue Bear Home Inspection is certified through the Florida Department of Health as well as InterNACHI as Certified Measurement Technician.
+The test is non-invasive, takes ~2 days with results ready almost immediately.
+Reports are supplied to you in a clear and concise manner.

-The process does not have to be scary and your Tallahassee home’s indoor levels should be fine – however, the peace of mind you get from having the levels measured should far outweigh the minimal costs (~$115).
-Thomas with Blue Bear Home Inspection is state certified and nationally trained to measure your indoor air radon levels.
+The process does not have to be scary – however, the peace of mind you get from having the levels measured should far outweigh the negligible costs of testing.
+All of the inspectors at Blue Bear Home Inspection are state certified and nationally trained to measure your indoor air radon levels.

 Peace of Mind